-Insulating mats and covers
+Version No. Document No. Document Owner: Approval Date: Document Approver: Page: 11 PRO-00006 Programs & Systems Business Partner 19/08/2024 Manager Health, Safety & Quality 12 of 65 This document is the property of Segwater.
+It must not be copied or reproduced in any way whatsoever without the authority of Segwater.
+This document is uncontrolled when printed.
+An electronic database manages and stores the controlled version.

-Insulating mats shall be inspected every six months by an approved testing facility and tested in accordance with AS/NZS 2978 - Insulating Mats for Electrical Purposes.
-Mats are to be washed with soap and water, stretched and examined for the following:

-- blisters, cracks, cuts or holes
+Insulating Mats Insulating Gloves LVR rescue kits Insulating mats shall be inspected every six months by an approved testing facility and tested in accordance with AS/NZS 2978 - Insulating Mats for Electrical Purposes .
+Mats are to be washed with soap and water, stretched and examined for the following Blisters, cracks, cuts or holes Embedded foreign matter Defective fastenings Low Voltage work shall be Class 00 and shall be Class 0 for High Voltage Isolation and access.
+Inspected and tested every 6 months by an approved testing facility in accordance with AS 2225 - Insulating Gloves for Electrical Purposes Replaced every 6 months.
+Damaged or faulty insulated gloves must be appropriately disposed of and not used for Electrical Work.
+A Low Voltage rescue kit shall be inspected every six months by an approved testing facility and shall contain the following equipment: Insulated crook Insulating gloves 'Isolate Here in Emergency' sign Burn dressings Fire blanket Torch

-- embedded foreign matter

-- defective fastenings.

-Insulating gloves

-Insulating gloves used for low voltage work shall be Class 00 and shall be Class 0 for high voltage isolation and access.

-Insulating gloves are to be either:

-• inspected and tested every 6 months by an approved testing facility in accordance with AS 2225 - Insulating Gloves for Electrical Purposes

-• replaced every 6 months.

-Damaged or faulty insulated gloves must be appropriately disposed of and not used for electrical work.

-Low voltage rescue kit

-A low voltage rescue kit shall be inspected every six months by an approved testing facility and shall contain the following equipment:

-- insulated crook

-- insulating gloves

-- 'Isolate Here in Emergency' sign

-- burn dressings

-- fire blanket

-- torch.
+Consideration should also be given to bringing a defibrillator to the work area.
+If a risk assessment or the SWMS determines a spotter is required, a defibrillator must be brought to the work area.

-6.4.3 Electrical test equipment
+5.3.3.
+Electrical test equipment

 For the purposes of this section, electrical test equipment includes any item of equipment used to test or otherwise determine the status of an electrical item.
-An electrical test equipment register must be maintained for all electrical test equipment at each workplace where Sequater electrical workers are based.
+An electrical test equipment register must be maintained for all electrical test equipment at each workplace where Seqwater Electrical Workers are based.